bbrowning918/budgeter/README.md

 Build with `make`

-The `-file` flag allows any formatted .csv file to be used
+The `-file` flag allows any matching format .csv file to be used

 ---
 Using `book.csv.example` where each line is: